Joint Inference for the Regression Discontinuity Effect and Its External Validity: Introduction

 \subsection{Plan of the Article}

 Section \ref{sec: survey} reviews recent empirical studies to examine the current state of internal and external validity analysis in RD designs.
 Section \ref{sec: sharp} presents the main results of the paper, focusing on the sharp RD design.
 After introducing the setup and notation, Section \ref{subsec: inference} develops a robust local linear confidence region, and Section \ref{subsec: linear} proposes an extrapolation method.
-Section \ref{sec: empirical} reports an empirical application, and Section \ref{sec: conclusion} concludes.
-All proofs, along with the generalization to local polynomial confidence regions, are provided in Appendix \ref{sec: proofs}, while the extension to the fuzzy RD design is included in the Online Appendix.
+Section \ref{sec: empirical} reports empirical applications to highlight the potential usefulness of our proposed procedure.
+We also provide simulation studies in Section \ref{sec: simulation} to investigate the finite sample properties of our proposed procedures.
+Finally, Section \ref{sec:conclusion} concludes the paper with practical recommendations.
+All proofs, along with the generalization to local polynomial confidence regions and the extension to the fuzzy RD design, are provided in the Online Appendix.